Amtrak Stations overview

 • The conductors or other onboard staff are not there to help you plan a trip or help you book tickets.

-• These stations do not offer checked bag service; other services like pets and bikes may or may not be available.
+• These stations do not offer checked bag service, and other services, such as pets and bikes, may or may not be available.

 • These stations may have ticket machines to purchase tickets with a card.